To: The University of California Office of the President, Michael V. Drake; UCLA Chancellor, Gene Block

 "This [UCLA student dismissal] is a wrong to right."
 Dr. Val Rust to Dr. Robert Brenner

-THIS PETITION releases these UCLA faculty statements to the public to show that this public university is kicking out its students by disregarding facts and violating the UCLA Faculty Code of Conduct and the UCLA Statement of Ethical Values & Standards of Ethical Conduct.
-Moreover, UCLA surely knows as well as these UCLA faculty members that in dismissing UCLA students in this manner, "the case is clear-cut," that UCLA "had no basis for dismissing you," and that "all this is obvious."
+THIS PETITION releases these UCLA faculty statements to the public to show that UCLA expels students by disregarding facts and violating the UCLA Faculty Code of Conduct and the UCLA Statement of Ethical Values & Standards of Ethical Conduct.
+Moreover, UCLA surely knows as well as these UCLA faculty members that in expelling UCLA students in this manner, "the case is clear-cut," that UCLA "had no basis for dismissing you," and that "all this is obvious."
 (Dr. Robert Brenner)

 But UCLA surely also knows as well as Dr. Brenner that, in his words, "The difficulty will be to force them [UCLA administrators] to reverse themselves due to their unjust decision."